Supply and Appropriation (Main Estimates) Act 2013

 Overview

 The Supply and Appropriation (Main Estimates) Bill 2013 authorizes government spending for the fiscal year ending March 31, 2014.
-It sets out the total amount of resources and money the government can use, how that money will be allocated across different departments, and how departmental income will be utilized.
+It sets out the amounts the government can spend and how those funds will be allocated to various departments and programs.

 Description